 Pregnancy is a joyous time, but it is also a time of constant change.
 Your favorite foods may be off-limits or unappealing, you frequently experience new sensations and emotions, and your body changes quickly — sometimes overnight.

 That’s why Emily Silver, a Boston-area nurse practitioner specializing in obstetrics and gynecology, recommends yoga during pregnancy.

 Prenatal yoga lets moms multitask, by providing stress relief, self-care, and exercise.

 During pregnancy, yoga offers a mind-body connection that helps you focus on the moment and provides a sense of calm amid so much change and growth.

 What Are the Benefits of Yoga During Pregnancy?

-That’ll come in handy during contractions.
-“Especially for pushing, you need a lot strength and flexibility and so you’ve done yourself a service by doing yoga,” says Silver, who co-owns Boston NAPS, a private nursing service that offers prenatal education — including yoga.
+“Especially for pushing, you need a lot of strength and flexibility and so you’ve done yourself a service by doing yoga,” says Silver, who co-owns Boston NAPS, a private nursing service that offers prenatal education — including yoga.

-Bartlett’s program, available exclusively on Beachbody On Demand, is designed with safe, effective workouts appropriate for each trimester of pregnancy that prepare you to welcome your little one, plus workouts for mom and baby bonding, and core workouts specially designed for new moms.
+Bartlett’s program is designed with safe, effective workouts appropriate for each trimester of pregnancy, plus workouts for mom and baby bonding, and core workouts specially designed for new moms.